SanderMertens/flecs/docs/Queries.md

 > **Note**: The implementation of the C++ `each` function always uses instancing.

 The following diagram shows the difference in how results are returned between instanced iteration and non-instanced iteration.
-Each result block corresponds with a call to the `iter` method in the above example:
+Each result block corresponds with a call to the `run` method in the above example:

 ![filter diagram](img/query_instancing.png)